Bobo Doll Experiment

 Limitations of the procedure include:

-Many psychologists are very critical of laboratory studies of imitation - in particular because have low ecologically validity.
+Many psychologists are very critical of laboratory studies of imitation - in particular because they tend to have low ecologically validity.
 The situation involves the child and an adult model, which is a very limited social situation and there is no interaction between the child and the model at any point; certainly the child has no chance to influence the model in any way.
 Also the model and the child are strangers.
 This, of course, is quite unlike 'normal' modeling which often takes place within the family.

 A further criticism of the study is that the demonstrations are measured almost immediately.
 With such snap shot studies we cannot discover if such a single exposure can have long-term effects.